SrGaabriel/srgaabriel/README.md

 My favourite technologies/tools:

 * **Programming language:** 🧱 Rust.
-The syntax is perfect, trait systems is very logical, performance is good and the equilibrium between low-level and high-level programming is ideal.
+I like the syntax, trait system, performance and the ease of use
 * **Web framework:** ❓ Svelte.
 Simple yet effective, without all of React's nonsense.
 * **Virtual Machine:** 🐉 LLVM.
 I like LLVM IR and the VM itself, although I'm still learning!
 * **Relational: database:** 🐘 PostgreSQL.
 Solid and has a big community